abhijit-c/LatinTranslations/Georgics/src/book4.md

-      have part of the heavenly mind and ethereal droughts; for they say that it's divine to walk through all things, lands, extents of the sea, and the profound heaven; From here sheeps, herds of cattle, men, each kind of animals, each thing being born summons thin life for themselves.
+      have part of the heavenly mind and ethereal droughts; for they say that it's divine to walk through all things, lands, extents of the sea, and the profound heaven; From here sheeps, herds of cattle, men, each kind of animals, each thing being born summons fragile life for themselves.

 | *scilicet huc reddi deinde ac resoluta referri* 225
 | *omnia, nec morti esse locum, sed viva volare*